 - Hot Witch: When Witch Classic is crossed with Rule of Sexy.

-- Wicked Witch: When the witch is evil.
+- Wicked Witch: When Witch Classic is crossed with Obviously Evil.

 Other tropes related to witches: